Creating Gloop models

 - an XML string or file

-Regardless of your Gloop Model's source, the process for creating a model remains the same; you must:
+Regardless of your Gloop model's source the process for creating a model remains the same; that is:

-- Launch the Gloop Model Creation wizard.
+- Launch the Gloop model wizard.
 To do this, right click on the

-codefolder (or any folder which is a child of it) of an Integrate Package where you would like the model to reside, then select New, then Gloop Model.
+codefolder (or any folder which is a child of it) of the Martini package where you would like the model to reside, then select New > Gloop Model.

 - Provide the source's content if you're not going to create a model from scratch and then click Next.
 Different source types will have different requirements.

 - Click Finish.

 You can open the Gloop model wizard using the Wizard launcher.
 To open the Wizard launcher, press .
 Once the wizard appears, select Gloop Model from the list of displayed options.

 To make it easier for you to find this entry, enter

 Gloop Model in the filter text box to filter out all